|

 must have been awe inspiring for any would be assailant or visitor

-approaching the fort up the promontory,
+approaching the fort up the

-unknown but they were probably built of earth and rubble.
+is unknown but they were probably built of earth and rubble.
 It is also

-thought that they may be the remnants of an earlier
+thought that they may be the remnants of an earlier defensive structure that

-defensive structure that the Picts re-used and improved.
+the Picts re-used and improved.

 On